7449-Sewer Service Worker

 Experience:

-Two years of experience in the repair, construction, inspection, and maintenance of municipal sewer systems.
+Two years of experience where primary work duties are in the repair, construction, inspection, and maintenance of municipal sewer systems.

 License and Certification: